Issue of Edward III of England

 King Edward III of England and his wife, Philippa of Hainault, had eight sons and five daughters.
 The Wars of the Roses were fought between the different factions of Edward III's descendants.
 The following list outlines the genealogy supporting male heirs ascendant to the throne during the conflict, and the roles of their cousins.
 However to mobilise arms and wealth, significant major protagonists were Richard Neville, 16th Earl of Warwick ("The Kingmaker"), Edmund Beaufort, 4th Duke of Somerset, and Henry Percy, 3rd Earl of Northumberland, and their families.
 A less powerful but determining role was played by Humphrey Stafford, 1st Duke of Buckingham, and Elizabeth Woodville and their families.

-According to British geneticist Adam Rutherford, it is "virtually impossible" that a person with a predominantly British ancestry is not descended from Edward III.
-He has calculated that "almost every Briton" is "descended between 21 and 24 generations from Edward III".
+Adam Rutherford, a twentieth-century geneticist, has claimed that it is "virtually impossible" that a person with a predominantly British ancestry is not descended from Edward III.
+According to his calculations, "almost every Briton" is "descended between 21 and 24 generations from Edward III".